-▲ Turn on or restart the computer or tablet, quickly press esc, and then press f9 for boot options.

-For computers or tablets without keyboards attached:

-- ▲ Turn on or restart the computer, quickly press the volume down button, and then tap f9 for boot options. - or -
+- ▲ Turn on or restart the computer or tablet, quickly press esc, and then press f9 for boot options. - For tablets without keyboards: - ▲ Turn on or restart the tablet, and then quickly hold down the volume down button; then select f9. - or -

-Turn on or restart the computer, quickly press the Windows button, and then tap f9 for boot options.
+Turn on or restart the tablet, and then quickly hold down the Windows button; then select f9.